Workflow Agents: How They Work

 Reflection

-After generating an initial output (Round 0), TeXRA agents with reflection enabled evaluate and refine their work (Round 1):
+After generating an initial output (Round 0), TeXRA agents that define reflection prompts evaluate and refine their work (Round 1):